artem108/millionaire/README.md

 2. Make tests on ts(don't have enough time).
 3. Make by design answers borders in the quiz.
 4. Make disgn more responsive add some styles for tablets.
+5. Deal with prettier(out of time just commited part of the code)
-5. Add more rools for prettier and replace --check to --write on pre-commit hook.
+6. Add more rools for prettier and replace --check to --write on pre-commit hook.